open-craft/xblock-group-project-v2/docs/XBlocks.md

 * `Group Selector` - displays a list of groups and allows switching between them.
 Only usable in conjunction with `Peer Grading` stage and `Review Question` blocks.
 When group is selected, `Peer Grading` stage downloads current student's responses to `Review Question` and sets corresponding `Review Question` values.
-Displays current student progress of reviewing other teammates by displaying completion icons next to each teammate.
+Displays current student progress of reviewing other teams by displaying completion icons next to each team.
 Allows reviewing group submissions by clicking "View team submissions"
     * No author-customizable settings